Easy Tuna Salad Recipe

 Why You’ll Love This Tuna sandwich Recipe

 - Fast and simple.
-Ready in just 10 minutes, this quick tuna salad recipe saves time without sacrificing taste.
+Ready in just 10 minutes, this quick tuna salad recipe saves time without sacrificing flavor.

 - Everyday ingredients.
-Made with canned Bumble Bee tuna and pantry staples you likely already have.
+Made with canned tuna and pantry staples you likely already have on hand.

 - Versatile.
-Enjoy it in lettuce wraps, on toast, or as a tuna salad sandwich.
+Enjoy it in lettuce wraps, on toast, or as a classic tuna salad sandwich.

 - Balanced flavor.
-Italian dressing keeps the creamy base from tasting heavy.
+The Italian dressing keeps the creamy base from tasting too heavy.

-- Customizable.
-Add eggs, pickles, or mustard to make it your own.
+- Easy to customize.
+Add eggs, pickles, or extra mustard to make it your own.

 Ingredients You’ll Need

-- 3 cans Bumble Bee tuna (drained well)
+- 3 5 oz cans Bumble Bee tuna (drained well)

 - ½ cup mayonnaise